pytoolz/toolz/doc/source/heritage.rst

 that community.

 The development of a functional standard library within a popular imperative language is not unique.
-Similar functional projects have arisen in other imperative-by-design languages that contain the necessary elements to support a functional standard library.
-Notably Underscore.js_ in JavaScript has attained notable popularity in the web community.  ``LINQ`` in C# follows a similar philosophy but mimics declarative database languages rather than functional ones.  ``Enumerable`` is is the closest project in Ruby.
+Similar projects have arisen in other imperative-by-design languages that contain the necessary elements to support a functional standard library.
+Underscore.js_ in JavaScript has attained notable popularity in the web community.  ``LINQ`` in C# follows a similar philosophy but mimics declarative database languages rather than functional ones.
+Enumerable_ is is the closest project in Ruby.

 .. [itertools] http://docs.python.org/2/library/itertools.html
 .. [functools] http://docs.python.org/2/library/functools.html